7 Principles of Universal Design

 7. Size and Space for Approach and Use

 Universal design in the built environment was a relatively new idea in the 1990s.
 It was soon realised that access for wheelchair users was good for everyone.
 It’s a universal good.
 Hence the the term “universal design”.
-However, thinking has moved on and it is applied to all things designed.
+Universal design has evolved and recognised as an inclusive design thinking process.
+Consequently it applies to all things designed including processes and policies.

 It is more than buildings